Skip to content

 Yuzen Washi Japanese Tea Canister for Matcha Powder and Loose Leaf Tea

-Firstly, tea (especially matcha tea) will quickly absorb strong odors, including that leftover plate of chicken wings sitting in your fridge covered in tinfoil.
-Without proper precautions, your precious matcha could end up tasting like leftover chicken wings.
+If your bag of tea is already open (especially matcha tea), it will quickly absorb strong odors, including that leftover plate of chicken wings sitting in your fridge covered in tinfoil.
+Without proper precautions, your precious Matcha could end up tasting like leftover chicken wings.

-To prevent this fate, we once again recommend storing matcha under multiple layers of airtight protection.
-A good method is to use the Ziploc bag inside an airtight container, as described above.
+To prevent this fate, we again recommend storing Matcha under multiple layers of airtight protection.
+A suitable method is to use the Ziploc bag inside an airtight container, as described above.

 Furthermore, storing tea in the fridge may, in fact, create the humidity-damaging effects that you intended to prevent.